thomased/colour_methods_papers/README.md

 ## Papers on methods for analysing colour in nature

 The list is intended to be inclusive in that it'll contain reviews, and empirical papers that offer extensions, novel applications, or tests of assumptions.
 It may be missing a chunk of human-focused (CIE) work, because that literature is vast.
-Suggestions welcome via twitter ([@tomedwhite](http://www.twitter.com/tomedwhite), #colsci), email, pull request, etc. I'd love to dump pdf's of all these in a folder here but, you know, that's illegal.
-If you can't get hold of something, I can probably pass it along.
+Suggestions welcome via twitter ([@tomedwhite](http://www.twitter.com/tomedwhite), #colsci), email, pull request, etc. If you can't get hold of something, I can probably pass it along.

 Akkaynak 2014, [Use of spectroscopy for assessment of color discrimination in animal vision](http://dx.doi.org/10.1364/JOSAA.31.000A27)